entrepeneur4lyf/kwaak/README.md

 - **_Page Down_**: Scroll chat down
 - **_tab_**: Switch between agents

+Additionally, kwaak provides a number of slash commands, `/help` will show all available commands.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### How does it work?